Early Learning at Seattle Public Schools

 Yet it is not enough to provide quality education for a year or two in a child's early years.
 At Seattle Public Schools our vision is for every child to experience a quality, cohesive and joyful learning experience from PreK through third grade that will provide the strong foundation needed to succeed in school and life.

-Seattle voters overwhelmingly approved an initiative in fall 2014 to fund high quality preschool throughout the city.
-Seattle Public Schools is collaborating with the City's Department of Education and Early Learning to manage three preschool classrooms.
-Visit our Preschool webpage for more information.
+Seattle voters overwhelmingly approved an initiative in fall 2014 to fund high-quality preschool throughout the city.
+Seattle Public Schools is collaborating with the City of Seattle Department of Education and Early Learning to manage multiple preschool classrooms.
+Visit our Preschool web page for more information.

 Give your budding student a Head Start!
 This federally funded educational opportunity serves 3- and 4-year-olds and their families with half-day programs at various schools in our district.
 Visit our Head Start webpage for more information.